for-giobbe/PAINT/markdowns/part_3.md

 Now we need to remove possible contaminants from the gene-counts matrix which we will use for differential expression:

-Initially the contaminants list needs to be formatted:
+Initially the contaminants list needs to be formatted from isoforms to genes:

 ```
 awk -F "_" 'NF{NF-=1};1' contaminants/vicia/vicia.blastp.contaminants_contigs.lst |